-With these difficulties, only very few homeless youths actually make it through high school.
+With these difficulties, it’s no wonder that only very few homeless children and youth actually make it through high school.
 No diploma means lesser employment opportunities.
 Thus, they tend to become homeless even as adults.

 Because they often have to skip meals, many homeless children suffer from malnutrition.
 As a result, they are more prone to diseases.

-Lack of access to sufficient and nutritious meals also takes a toll on their bodies.
-Very young children housed in shelters are found to have a high rate of iron-deficiency anemia.
+Lack of access to sufficient and nutritious meals can take a toll on anyone.
+But it can be especially devastating for children.
+Very young children housed in shelters are found to have a high rate of iron deficiency anemia.

-Experiencing homelessness at an early age also increases their risk of developmental delays.
+Experiencing hunger and homelessness at an early age also increases their risk of developmental delays.
 This affects them even until adulthood which puts them at a great disadvantage among other children their age.

-Homelessness often leaves severe trauma on an innocent child.
+Most people experiencing homelessness often have to deal with mental health issues.
+But homelessness experience can leave an even deeper trauma for children.
 And it’s a known fact that childhood traumas often manifest in an adult’s behavior.

 Most homeless children have also been victims of domestic violence.
 Studies suggest that these children often display signs of various behavioral problems.
 This can include aggression, self-disturbance, anxiety, and depression.